Safety

 Pipeline Safety

-Pipelines are the safest mode of energy transportation and are highly regulated by both federal and state requirements.
+Pipelines are highly regulated by federal and state requirements.
 Over the years, the landscape of the natural gas industry has changed substantially, with new technologies, evolving customer needs, and increasingly stringent safety regulations.
-These changes advance natural gas's safe transportation and delivery to customers and communities.
-Atmos Energy’s holistic approach to safety includes focusing on our system's long-term safety and reliability.
-In fiscal year 2022, we directed approximately 88% of our capital spending toward the continued modernization of the safety and reliability of our distribution, transmission, and storage systems.
+These changes advance natural gas’s safe transportation and delivery to customers and communities.
+Atmos Energy’s holistic approach to safety includes focusing on our system’s long-term safety and reliability.
+In fiscal year 2023, we directed approximately 85% of our capital spending toward the continued modernization of the safety and reliability of our distribution, transmission, and storage systems.

-Atmos Energy field employees receive extensive in-person, virtual, and hands-on training and participate in our Pipeline Safety Management System that provides continuous feedback.
+Atmos Energy field employees receive extensive in-person, virtual, and hands-on training and participate in our Pipeline Safety Management System which provides continuous feedback.

 Through our robust safety and technical training programs, our employees acquire the skills to perform their work safely.
-We utilize experienced Field Mentors in our operating divisions to support the delivery of hands-on safety and technical training, utilizing both virtual and in-person training sessions.
-In fiscal year 2022, employees completed over 94,000 hours of safety training.
-In 2022, we marked over 2 million hours of training at the Charles K. Vaughan Center since its opening in 2010.
+We utilize experienced Field Mentors in our operating divisions to support the delivery of hands-on safety and technical training, using both virtual and in-person training sessions.
+In fiscal year 2023, employees across our enterprise spent more than 9,000 hours on safety training and attended over 96,000 safety huddles.
 Learn more about our training and Atmos Energy Essentials in the Employees section of this report.

 Safety Metrics

 To assist in measuring our successes and finding opportunities for improvement, we evaluate our safety performance using a variety of metrics.
-Our current Recordable Injury Rate (RIR) and Days Away/Restricted/Transfer Injury Rate (DART) have both decreased when compared to 2016.
+Our current Recordable Injury Rate (RIR) and Days Away/Restricted/Transfer Injury Rate (DART) have continued to decrease compared to 2017.
 In addition, our Reportable Motor Vehicle Collision Rate (RMVC) outperforms the American Gas Association (AGA) industry average for vehicular safety.

 Recordable Injury Rate (RIR)